-L Reminder light EGR service (red)
+L Reminder light for service of EGR system or oxygen sensor (red)

-If the vehicle is equipped with EGR (Exhaust Gas Recirculation) 15,000 service reminder light, as required by the U.S. Environmental Protection Agency, the light will come on at 15,000 mil intervals.
-This is a reminder to take your Volvo to your Volvo dealer to get the EGR valve serviced.
-The light will stay on until reset by your Volvo dealer.
+If the vehicle is equipped with exhaust gas recirculation or oxygen sensor, this light will come on at 15,000 mile intervals, as required by the U.S. Environmental Protection Agency.
+This is a reminder to have the EGR valve or the oxygen sensor serviced.
+The light will stay on until reset by servicing dealer.

-N Bulb failure warning light (yellow)
+M Bulb failure warning light (yellow)